brmson/yodaqa/README.md

 It is certainly possible to adapt YodaQA for a particular domain and use custom data sources, but this process is not documented in detail yet.
-Please contact ailao@ailao.eu for support and guidance if you are interested and need help.
+Please contact yodaqa@ailao.eu for support and guidance if you are interested and need help.

 ### Fulltext Data Source